iwa/Sei/README.md

 Some elements have been kept pratically unchanged because the spirit the author conveys is the closest to what I'm looking for in an Obsidian theme.
 I'm always looking to make the "perfect theme" for me, incorporating many great features I used over the years with a lot of themes.

+> [!important]
-Please note that I do NOT want anyone to believe that I made this theme from scratch.
+> Please note that I do NOT want anyone to believe that I made this theme from scratch.
-Some parts of the code have been adapted from other themes, and **they are all credited below.**
+> Some parts of the code have been adapted from other themes, and **they are all credited below.**
-If you like those features, please support the original authors.
+> If you like those features, please support the original authors.

 ## 🛠️ Installation